Scandltd/vue-injector/docs/guide/essentials/reg-service.md

 }
 ```

-## Factory provider
+## Factory Provider

-Sometimes you need to implement dependencies from a third-party library that is not designed to work with DI.
+Sometimes you need to inject dependencies from a third-party library that is not designed to work with DI.
 In cases like this you can use a factory provider.
-This can be done by passing the factory in the `useFactory` property of the` @ Injectable` decorator.
+This can be done by passing the factory into the `useFactory` property of the` @ Injectable` decorator.

 ``` js
 class Logger { ... }